lquatrin/i3d21/assignment_5.md

 <img src="https://latex.codecogs.com/svg.latex?\Large&space;v_{pos}=[r(v)%20sin(u%202%20\pi),%20v,%20r(v)%20cos(u%202%20\pi)]" />

 where **r** is the curve along the interval [0,1] and **u**,**v** defines the vertices of our mesh.
 The UV coordinates were estimated to map an image on the surface of the mesh.
 Two approaches were implemented: first, we directly map the UV values into the UV coordinates.
-In the second approach, we compute the curve distance by summing the arc length function:
+In the second approach, we compute the curve distance by summing the arc length function along the **v** coordinate:

 <img src="https://latex.codecogs.com/svg.latex?\Large&space;s=%20\int_{a}^{b}%20\sqrt{1%20+%20\left(\frac{dy}{dx}\right)^2}%20\,dx%20\" />